-The Configuration/Setup Utility program is part of the basic input/output system (BIOS) code in your server.
+The Configuration/Setup Utility program is part of the basic input/output system (BIOS).
 Use it to configure serial port assignments, change interrupt request (IRQ) settings, change the startup-device sequence, set the date and time, and set passwords.
-For information about using this utility program, see "Using the Configuration/Setup Utility program."
+For information about using this program, see "Using the Configuration/Setup Utility program."

-· IBM ServerGuide Setup and Installation CD
+• IBM ServerGuide Setup and Installation CD

 The ServerGuide program provides software-setup tools and installation tools that are designed for your server.
-Use this CD during the installation of your server to configure basic hardware features, such as an integrated SCSI controller with RAID capabilities, and to simplify the installation of your operating system.
-For information about using this CD, see "Using the ServerGuide Setup and Installation CD" on page 18.
+Use this CD during the installation of the server to configure basic hardware features, such as an integrated SCSI controller with RAID capabilities, and to simplify the installation of your operating system.
+For information about using this CD, see "Using the ServerGuide Setup and Installation CD" on page 20.